 The VentureOne Rewards Card has the lowest potential APR of any Capital One card with an APR of 13.49% to 23.49%.

 On the other hand, the cards for those with Average credit ratings have significantly higher APRS—even higher than the highest range for the Venture or the Quicksilver.

 The Platinum shares this rate.
-The Journey Student Rewards Card has an APR of 20.74%, while the Spark Classic card has an APR of 23.74%.
+The Journey Student Rewards Card has an APR of 19.99-26.99%, while the Spark Classic card has a variable APR of 24.99%.

 Of course, the worst APR Capital One offers is limited to those with the lowest credit score.

-The Capital One Secured MasterCard has an APR with a flat rate of 24.99%.
+The Capital One Secured MasterCard has a variable APR of 24.99%.

 This applies to both purchase rate and transfer rate, and though the Secured MasterCard has no transfer fee, it's of small comfort when the APR is that high.

 What is the minimum credit score one should have before applying for any Capital One card?

 The Capital One Secured MasterCard has the lowest possible credit requirement, in that it doesn't really have one; the majority who apply qualify, as long as they put down the necessary monetary deposit.

 The Journey Student Rewards Card, the QuicksilverOne Rewards Card, the Platinum, and the Spark Classic Card all require at least an Average credit score to qualify.